-In 2020, Canon UK and Canon Europe developed and launched interactive refresher training accessible to all employees.
-We continued to run the refresher course in 2021.
-The course aims to refresh employees' understanding of this important subject and encourage and educate them on raising concerns or suspicions about modern slavery issues in any parts of our business or supply chain via our Speak Up portal.
+In 2020, Canon UK and Canon Europe developed and launched an interactive refresher training course accessible to all employees.
+In 2022 we updated the refresher course with the latest information available to Canon UK & Canon Europe, as result of this update the refresher course has been relaunched and re-introduced to colleagues.
+The course aims to refresh employees' understanding of this important subject and encourage and educate them on raising concerns or suspicions about modern slavery issues in any parts of our business or supply chain via our Speak Up Portal.